Tips For Driving Test Candidates

 We understand that passing your practical driving test is one of your memorable achievements.
 Although this calls for celebration, you must understand that you now have a huge responsibility.
 You need to remember that you will now start driving independently without a supervisor or a driving instructor present.

 According to the Keys2drive program, the crash risk skyrocket when a learner driver passes their practical driving test.
 This is why you should aim to stay safe especially during the first 6 months of your driving life.

 At the end of the driving test, your driving examiner will give you constructive feedback.
 This can be used to further improve your driving skills.
 Your driving instructor will also give you feedback.
 You can also use these to your advantage.

-Driving test results can be unpredictable at times.
+Driving test results can be unpredictable.
 If you are unsuccessful on the day of the test, don’t be discouraged.
-Driving tests are designed to assess if you are ready to be an independent driver.
+They design driving tests to assess if you are ready to be an independent driver.

 If you fail a test, take some time to reflect on how the driving test went.
 You can also use this moment to think about what you could have done better.
-Remember driving examiners are not against you but they want you to be a safe independent driver.
+Remember, driving examiners is not against you but they want you to be a safe, independent driver.
 It is beneficial that you take the time to read the feedback provided to you during the debrief.